adfinis/pure_func/README.rst

 .. _pyrsistent: https://pyrsistent.readthedocs.io/en/latest/

 Pure-func will break your program if there is hidden state in can't detect.
+In this case you should fix your program.

+It can also cause exponential more work if the lru-cache doesn't take effect at all.
+In this case you might consider wrapping your function only for unit-testing.

 def pure_func(maxsize=128, typed=False, base=2)
 ===============================================